 History of the Friends of the Oro Valley Public Library

-The Oro Valley Friends of the Library started when Agnes Griffen, the Director of the Tucson Pima Public Library, asked Jayne Kuennemeier to get a Friends group started.
-They were on the Library Technical Advisory Committee to design and build the new library.
-Two other committee members, Henry Suozzi and Mary Ann Schumacher agreed to join.
-Mary Ann brought in Alisdair Innes and Jayne brought in Marjorie Gerdes, George Heine, and Jane Roether.
+The Oro Valley Friends of the Library started when Agnes Griffen, then Director of the Tucson Pima Public Library, asked Jayne Kuennemeier to begin a Friends group.
+Two other building committee members, Henry Suozzi and Mary Ann Schumacher, joined them.
+Agnes and Jayne recruited Alisdair Innes, Marjorie Gerdes, George Heine, and Jane Roether.

-The Town Council gave $7,400 as seed money to get started.
-Activities to raise money started with the first book sale on October 20 & 21, 2001 at Kreigh Park.
+With $7,400 as seed money from the Town Council, the Friends began raising money through its first book sale on October 20 & 21, 2001 at Kriegh Park.
 A kick off party for a Scottish vacation fundraiser was held on October 18, 2001.
-A swimming pool at Rams Hill was the setting along with refreshments and a bagpiper.
 Tickets for the raffle sold for $25 each for a chance on 4 prizes.

 The second book sale was held March 16 & 17, 2002 at the Art Council Music Festival at Kriegh Park.
-The Friends received $10,000 from Comcast, and $12,680 in kind, when they gave us air time to advertise our fundraisers.
-Thirty two people gave us $1,000 each to become Charter Lifetime Members of the Friends.
+The Friends received $10,000 from Comcast, and $12,680 in kind for advertising air time.
+32 people donated $1,000 each to become Charter Lifetime Members of the Friends.

 Members of the FOVPL were invited to a special preview reception on July 27, 2002 to tour the library before it opened to the public.
 They were also able to view the as yet unfinished 10,000 square foot area that eventually housed an expanded Children’s Area and Teen Area, as well as computer services, a second set of restrooms and other library services.
 A special invitation was sent to Life Members.

-There was a Grand Opening for the new Library on Saturday, August 17,2002.
-After some opening remarks by the major and other dignitaries, the ribbon was cut and the library was officially opened to the public.
-Music and entertainment, as well as light refreshments were served to one and all.
+On August 17, 2002 the new library officially opened with a Grand Opening celebration.
+After some opening remarks by the mayor and other dignitaries, the ribbon was cut and the library was officially opened to the public.
 During the week of August 19-23, a special event was held each day at the Library.

 In the Fall of 2002, Elsa Jacklitch from Hughes Credit Union signed the Friends up as a member sponsor.
 Customers could join the Friends for $10 so they could be Credit Union members.
-This has become a very profitable venture earning for the Friends approximately $10,000 a year.
+This has become a very profitable venture raising about $10,000 a year for the Friends.

-Barnes & Noble Book fair 2002 was a community outreach program at the Foothills mall store.
-In this program, customers presented a voucher with their purchase and Barnes & Noble donated a percentage of the purchase to the Friends to benefit the library.
+Barnes & Noble Book held a community book fair outreach program at the Foothills mall store.
+Barnes & Noble donated a percentage of purchases to the Friends to benefit the library.
 This event raised almost $1,400.

 The Friends held a volunteer appreciation event at the home of Tammy and Ed Marshall on April 22, 2003, to thank all the Friends’ members who have expressed a willingness to volunteer their time toward our efforts to help the library.